Skip to content

 (All filese are tab-delimited text files unless specified otherwise.)

 See the following explanation for each file.
-If you have trouble, try Format input to see some examples of formating raw output from different platforms.
+If you have trouble, try Format input to see some examples of formatting raw output from different platforms.

 One file contains the molecular or pixel level information, the required columns are X, Y, gene, and Count.
 (There could be other columns in the file which would be ignored.)